parth1620/Facial-landmark-Detection/README.md

 * 3462 of these images are training images, for you to use as you create a model to predict keypoints.
 * 2308 are test images, which will be used to test the accuracy of your model.

-The information about the images and keypoints in this dataset are summarized in CSV files, which we can read in using `pandas`.
-Let's read the training CSV and get the annotations in an (N, 2) array where N is the number of keypoints and 2 is the dimension of the keypoint coordinates (x, y).

 Data-Set link - https://s3.amazonaws.com/video.udacity-data.com/topher/2018/May/5aea1b91_train-test-data/train-test-data.zip

 <h3>Notebook 2 : Creating and Training Model</h3>